Oral Health Sciences, M.S.

 Campus Location: Health Sciences Center

-Full-Time/Part-Time Status: Students not enrolled in an advanced training certificate program may choose to complete the M.S. degree either full- or part-time.
+Full-Time/Part-Time Status: Students not enrolled in an advanced training certificate program may choose to complete the MS degree either on a full- or part-time basis.
 Students enrolled in a Commission on Dental Accreditation (CODA)-accredited advanced training certificate program are full-time.

-Interdisciplinary Study: The curriculum of the Oral Health Sciences M.S. program is inherently interdisciplinary and crosses traditional department boundaries of basic biomedical sciences, such as anatomy, microbiology, pharmacology, and physiology.
-A major strength of the program lies in offering Clinical Internship and Non-Clinical tracks such that students who are not enrolled in a specialty certificate program are able to choose from course offerings across all dental specialty programs and disciplines at Temple University's Kornberg School of Dentistry.
+Interdisciplinary Study: The curriculum of the Oral Health Sciences MS program is inherently interdisciplinary and crosses traditional department boundaries of basic biomedical sciences, such as anatomy, microbiology, pharmacology and physiology.
+A major strength of the program lies in offering Clinical Internship and Non-Clinical Internship tracks such that students who are not enrolled in a specialty certificate program are able to choose from course offerings across all dental specialty programs and disciplines at Temple University's Kornberg School of Dentistry.

 Areas of Specialization: Three tracks are offered: